 Is working from home the right thing for me and my business?

-As always, start with your objectives before considering whether a home-based business is the best way of achieving them.
+As always, start with your objectives and business plan before considering whether a home-based business is the best way of achieving them.
 With this in mind here are two concerns common to many entrepreneurs at this stage: